hora/politics-of-tech-workshop/research-topics/comercial-content-moderation/README.md

 notes on your answers.
 Bullet points are fine.

-You can keep the notes in a text file, a secret gist, a blank piece of paper, or anywhere else, as long as you'll be able to share it with Horațiu when you're done.
+You can keep the notes in a text file, a secret gist, a blank piece of paper, or anywhere else, as long as you'll be able to share it with your teacher when you're done.
 Add a note also about who is on your team and what topic you're discussing about.